JuicyJuice1100/PersonalBlog/content/posts/diet-day-46-dinner-with-the-in-laws.md

 * Keep doing this blog & keep up the good work :)
 * Have to be strict with keto, no cheat days
 * Fix Keto Diet
+* Keep using app
 * Possibly Buy artificial sweetener